JasonTang99/2armedbandits/_drafts/2019-08-13-Reinforcement-Learning.md

 So why use Reinforcement Learning when there are all sorts of Neural Networks, decision trees, and SVMs exist?

-1. RL does not assume observed samples are independent and identically distribution, they are usually very correlated, e.g. an action chosen in a video game might have an impact or change several time steps later.
+1. Data: RL does not assume data is sampled from an independent and identically distribution (i.i.d.) like in other forms of machine learning, they are usually very correlated, e.g. an action chosen in a video game might have an impact several time steps later.
+Additionally, RL has no need for costly labeled data.

-2. RL has no need for the labeled data, which is often costly to acquire.
-An agent is placed in an environment and it tries to exploit the most rewards by learning from its mistakes.
+2. Adaptiveness: RL is able to adapt quickly to new unseen situations and performs well in highly complex states without requiring prior knowledge to provide useful knowledge.

-3. RL has the potential to attain superhuman capabilities.
-Supervised machine learning techniques uses data collected from humans and tries to emulate their behaviour, Reinforcement learning performs the tasks itself and can, in some cases, outperform the top humans (AlphaGo, OpenAI Dota 2).
+3. Intelligence: RL has the potential to attain superhuman capabilities.
+Supervised machine learning generally uses data collected from humans and emulates that behaviour.
+Whereas reinforcement learning performs the tasks itself and can, in some cases, outperform the top humans.
+Because of this, some see RL as the most likely path to achieving Artificial General Intelligence (a machine as capable as a human in every aspect).

-4. RL works well in dynamic complex problems.
-It is able to adapt quickly to new unseen situations and performs well in highly complex states without requiring prior knowledge to provide useful knowledge.

 ## $k$-armed Bandits